M00setheM1ghty/project-1-bar/README.md

 Sometimes some of the animations do not work correctly when looking at them with the chrome DevTools.
 Outside of it there are no such issues.<br>
 Also the resizing of the pages when clicking on a new page while in 'responsive mode' behaves inconsistently at times.<br>
-I do not believe this is a problem with my website, primarily because the issues are not consistent and appear somewhat random.
+I do not believe this is a problem with my website, primarily because the issues are not consistent and appear somewhat random. <br>

+I remodeled the page and moved the opening times to a seperate page, because the GitHubPages live site did not behave the same as the local version (8000 port).
+This issue would have needed JavaScript to be solved, if the layout would have stayed the same.

 ## Technologies Used
 ### Main Languages Used